OAT7963/mae_pdf_processing/README.md

 1. It will process all of your pdfs that you put into the folder and convert them into Excel format for you to perform further analysis and detailed tracking of your income and expenses.

-# OUTPUT, this is how the Excel File output looks like
+## OUTPUT - How the Excel File output looks like

 The below is for Credit Card Bank Statment.
 As for Debit card, you will see additional columns like "Money in, Money Out" and "Statement Balance"